 Purposeful Planning Institute

-- Managing family conflict informed by Bowen Family Systems Theroy.
+- Managing family conflict informed by Bowen Family Systems Theory.
 PPI Teleconference.
 (October 10th at Noon EST).
-Consultants do not have to be “behavioral experts” to be able to guide families out of conflictual interaction.
-Based on Bowen Family Systems Theory and the knowledge about the forces that govern family life, a few principles can be drawn that guide consultants in their work with families in conflict.
+Consultants do not have to be “behavioral experts” to be able to guide families out of a conflictual interaction.
+Based on Bowen Family Systems Theory and the knowledge about the forces that govern family life, a few principles can be drawn to guide consultants in their work with families in conflict.
 Professionals benefit from incorporating a few simple, solid and practical ideas.
-These principles are basic and straight forward, yet, the ability of consultants to put them in practice during emotionally intense situations only comes with reflection and practice in both the private and in the professional arenas.
+These principles are basic and straightforward, yet, the ability of consultants to put them into practice during emotionally intense situations only comes with reflection and practice in both the private and in the professional arenas.

-- Builiding Blocks to Family Governance.
+- Building Blocks to Family Governance.
 A Case Study.
 (Orlando, March 2015).
 Only 12% of family business survive the third generation.
-85% (of the 70% that fails) is due to problems with communication, trust and preparation for the next generation.
-Family business represent 90% of enterprises in the US and 30% of these will change leadership in the next 5 years.
+85% (of the 70% that fails) is due to problems with communication, trust, and preparation for the next generation.
+Family businesses represent 90% of enterprises in the US and 30% of these will change leadership in the next 5 years.
 To be prepared for this trend, “Building blocks to Family Governance” objectives include:

 - Identify the key characteristics of a governance structure to increase communication and trust